Electoral district of Bundaberg

 Bundaberg is an electoral district of the Legislative Assembly of Queensland in central Queensland, Australia.
 It covers the city of Bundaberg, as well as the immediate surrounding area.

 History

 The electoral district of Bundaberg was created by the Electoral Districts Act of 1887 which abolished the electoral district of Mulgrave that had included the Bundaberg area.
 The first election held in the seat of Bundaberg was the 1888 election.

-The city's urban population has long made the seat a Labor stronghold.
+The city's urban population has long made the seat a Labor stronghold; it was in Labor hands for all but a few years from 1892 to 2006, even during the height of Joh Bjelke-Petersen's popularity.
 This changed in 2005 when the practices of rogue surgeon Jayant Patel at the Bundaberg Base Hospital were uncovered.
-The Beattie government was seriously embarrassed by the subsequent Commissions of Inquiry into the matter, and as a result the seat was considered winnable for the Nationals.
+The Beattie government was seriously embarrassed by the subsequent Commissions of Inquiry into the matter, and as a result the seat fell to the Nationals.
+It became a Liberal National seat with the conservative parties' merger in 2008, and stayed in LNP hands for all but one term until 2020.

 In 2020, the Labor Party won the seat by nine votes.
 It is currently an extremely marginal seat.
+Labor retained the seat in 2024 (although it lost government) and picked up a small swing in its favour.